ArKane-6418/Pong-Game/README.md

 # Pong-Game
-Working with Pygame to recreate Pong
+Working with Pygame to recreate Pong.
 First time working with sprites